SoftUni-Internal/interactive-content/EN/05-Flexbox/03-flexbox-properties-for-children.md

 * `order: 1;` - The order is relative to the flexbox item's siblings.

-The final order is defined when all individual flexbox item order values are taken into account;
+The final order is defined when all individual flexbox items order values are taken into account;

 **Example** for `order: 1;`